ponder-lab/GitHub-Issue-Classifier/README.md

 # GitHub-Issue-Classifier
 [![Build Status](https://www.travis-ci.com/ponder-lab/GitHub-Issue-Mining.svg?token=hsn7ZoyjgYPPHKxyfxk7&branch=main)](https://www.travis-ci.com/ponder-lab/GitHub-Issue-Mining)

-Python script to mine for GitHub issues + comments and classify them.
+Python script to mine for GitHub issues + comments and classify them using an [analysis and detection of information types of open source software issue discussions](https://doi.org/10.1109/ICSE.2019.00058).
+Our tool automated the process of querying GitHub for particular issues and feeding them into classification models.
+It supports both interactive and non-interactive modes.

 ![CLI Tool Screenshot](./cli_screenshot.png)